bradleytrager/code-ignitor-calculator/README.md

 To run the calculator start apache at the root directory

+To install dependencies, intall composer and use `php composer.phar install` from the command line.
-To run the tests navigate to http://localhost/index.php/calculator/test
+To run the tests which use the built-in code igniter testing functions, navigate to `http://localhost/index.`php/calculator/test

+To run the phpunit tests make sure php unit is installed and execute `phpunit spec` from the command line in the root of the project.